jen20/jen20.github.io/_posts/2015-02-08-event-sourcing-in-go.markdown

 ---
 layout: post
-title: "Event Sourcing with Go"
+title: "Event Sourcing in Go"
 ---

 As one of the contributors to [Event Store][eventstore], it should probably not be surprising that sooner or later I'm going to get around to figuring out nice patterns for implementing Event Sourcing in whatever languages I'm working in!